 The special forces of Ancient Greece, from the Band of Thebes to the Hetairoi of the army of Alexander the Great, went down in history as some of the greatest elite army groups of all time.

-However, elite forces were real in Ancient Greece, and were known as some of the most dangerous and lethal powers for the enemy.
+However, elite forces were real in Ancient Greece, and were known to the enemy as some of the most dangerous and lethal powers.
 Many of their brave deeds were documented in the historical record.

 The Sciritae who fought alongside Spartans